Jonathan Bui, Associate Professor

-John Crawford, Assistant Clinical Professor
+John Crawford, Associate Clinical Professor

 MD, MS University of Massachusetts

-Residency: USC/LA County Hospital; Fellowship: Children’s National Medical Center at George Washington University
+Fellowships: Child neurology and neuro-oncology - Children’s National Medical Center at George Washington University

 Dr. Crawford serves as director of pediatric neuro-oncology and director of the pediatric neurology fellowship program.
 His clinical focus is on pediatric brain tumors.
 His research interest involves neuroimmunological and neurovirological mechanisms of tumor development, progression, and potential treatment.

-Jennifer Friedman, Associate Clinical Professor
+Jennifer Friedman, Clinical Professor